This year, we are putting a new twist on the ensemble programming that has been the heart and soul of the GPYO for 60 years.

 So …. we should give ourselves the opportunities to practice performance, as well as practicing different bowing techniques, fingerings, articulation, and stylistic interpretations.

-We have lined up wonderful musicians from our GPYO family to serve as coaches and facilitators for this fun new project: longtime staff members Teresa Lim and David Rabinowitz and GPYO board members Uli Speth and Adrienne Walsh.
+We have lined up wonderful musicians from our GPYO family to serve as coaches and facilitators for this fun new project: longtime staff member David Rabinowitz and GPYO board members Uli Speth and Adrienne Walsh.

 Why is an orchestra putting on workshops for ‘soloists?’

 During this peculiar year, when it is difficult to come together as an ensemble safely, and we are recording in order to perform as a group, we are now –all of us—soloists, every week.
 Not just the first chair players.
 Or at audition time.

 Plus, this year, we are inviting all GPYO members to perform in a virtual Winter Artists’ Showcase (more details to follow).
 Performance Workshops are a great way to work toward this opportunity!